Tracking how much of the planned activity, progress or goals have been completed is a crucial task in any project.

 To add a title to the Chart, follow the easy steps below:

-Now you have learned how easily you can show the progress of different projects or tasks in excel.
+Now you have learned how easily you can show the progress of different projects or tasks in Excel.

 A Progress Bar Chart is a visualization design you can leverage to display the progress made in a task or project.
 The visualization design is best suited to monitor and prioritize your objectives, providing critical data for strategic decision-making.